A sexual harassment training program that goes beyond simply checking the box”

 Our goal is to provide effective sexual harassment training to those who work in an environment that offers unique challenges.
-Traditional sexual harassment educational programs are typically not EMS-based and focus heavily on the legal definitions making it difficult for attendees to understand how the legal principals apply in their practical working environment.
+Traditional sexual harassment educational programs are typically not EMS-based and focus heavily on the legal definitions making it difficult for attendees to understand how the legal principles apply in their practical working environment.
 These programs often involve scenarios acted out by actors and tend to be very cheesy.
 Attendees of these programs become difficult to watch and the important message gets lost.

-mPower Workforce Development’s sexual harassment educational program is an industry-based educational program that demonstrates the important legal principals through compelling interviews with actual EMS professionals, not actors.
+mPower Workforce Development’s sexual harassment educational program is an industry-based educational program that demonstrates the important legal principles through compelling interviews with actual EMS professionals, not actors.
 Attendees can easily understand, relate, and apply the legal requirements and practically change the culture in their workplace.

 Ready to learn more?

 Sexual Harassment rules, regulations & requirements can be confusing.
 Understanding the rules, regulations and requirements that apply to your service is crucial to the creation and implementation of an effective plan to protect your employees, and the organization, from sexual harassment.

 If you are searching for federally mandated training requirements for sexual harassment, you will not find any.
 Although there are not any mandated training requirements, the federal government does acknowledge that prevention is an employer’s best tool to eliminate sexual and unlawful harassment in the workplace.
 The federal government also holds employers “automatically liable for harassment by a supervisor that results in negative employment action…” as well as harassment by non-supervisory employees when they knew, or should have known, and fail to make corrective actions, quickly.

 What can you do to protect your employees?